IIITG-Open-Source/Finearts-Club/README.md

 # IIITG-Finearts-Club (Alankrit)

 This is the official website (webapp) of Fine-Arts club of IIITG (Alankrit).
-The site is to showcase the art works of students in various art events.
+The site is to showcase the artworks of students in various art events.

 ![Alt text]( ./media/pictures/main.png "Main page of website")